Skip to content

 For you, heaven is guaranteed.
 That’s amazing grace.

 The difference between God and Santa is huge.
-Santa may appear as the merry grandpa with a rosy smile and a jolly ho-ho laugh.
+Santa loves you when you’re good.
+God loves you unconditionally.
+Santa is the merry grandpa with a rosy smile and a jolly ho-ho laugh.
 But it’s God, your Heavenly Father, who loves you enough to make his laws clear before bathing you in his gospel.
 You’re on the Nice List—the Perfect List—because of him.

 May you cling to that promise as we celebrate our savior’s birth this Christmas!